-The site has two insulated yurts, each offering a calm circular space complete with a double bed (plus two additional beds for your under 18s), a wood burning stove, comfortable chairs and a BBQ.
+The site has two insulated yurts, each offering a calm circular space complete with a double bed (plus two additional single beds), a wood burning stove, comfortable chairs and a BBQ.
 There is a small kitchen island within each yurt with a single gas stove - perfect for a cup of tea or coffee in the morning or cooking up your breakfast!

 Both yurts have their own private wood-fired hot tub where you can relax and recharge under the stars.
 There is a large grassed area for games with family and friends and two firepits.

 Free range fresh eggs are available from the hens (enclosed) on site.
 Just help yourselves.

 The site is owned and run by Ian and Caroline and their two young children.

 We are all passionate about the countryside and enjoy being outside as much as possible.